akashacms/akashacms-website/documents/news/2020/08/jamstack-websites.html.md

 The JS code at the URL, in this case `/dist/build.js`, must be written to target the `div#app` element where it will initialize the application.

+## Search engines indexing JavaScript UI's

 One thing which stops me from doing this on my site is whether that would be indexable by search engines.
 The HTML of the corresponding pages would have the JavaScript application, rather than the currently shown information.
 How will search engines index the information supplied by that service?
 In many cases, like mine, that information is a big value point of that website and many of the visitors are drawn to the site because of that information.

 Over on the JAMStack website is a corresponding issue.
 Namely, the list of factors that are **NOT** JAMStack websites includes:

 > A single page app that uses isomorphic rendering to build views on the server at runtime.

 I'm not certain what that phrase means, but it's clearly talking about server-side rendering.
 The [Wikipedia page on Isomorphic JavaScript](https://en.wikipedia.org/wiki/Isomorphic_JavaScript) talks about a hybrid situation with both server-side and client-side rendering.
 Possibly the JAMStack website is saying it is best for all rendering to occur on the client side using data retrieved from servers.
-But, I don't understand what's so horrid about rendering HTML on the server.

 On that Wikipedia page, there is a discussion of the problem of search engines indexing sites that have client side rendering.
 Rather, since that page presents Isomorphic Rendering as a good thing, it gives this as one of the benefits: